This past summer, Mrs. DD and I took a vacation. We went to Fort Collins, Colorado for 10 days and had a great time.

 Mrs. DD and I like to eat in restaurants on occasion.
 However, we get tired of eating out.
 For that reason, we like to stay in a place that has a kitchen.

 We relax in the morning and have breakfast before we head out for the day.
-In addition, we usually pack a lunch and throw it in a back pack depending on what our chosen activity is for that day.
+In addition, we usually pack a lunch and throw it in a backpack depending on what our chosen activity is for that day.
 Finally, we will throw a few dinners together in the kitchen rather than going out to eat every night.

 During our trip, we only ate in a restaurant 3 times.
 In addition, we went to the weekly food truck rally at one of the Fort Collins city parks.
 It was a lot of fun.
 Families, college kids and all kinds of people were there.
-There was about 20 food trucks lined up in the park and the food was great.
+There were about 20 food trucks lined up in the park and the food was great.
 They had a good band playing and a puppet show for the kids.
 The first part of the puppet show was hilarious.

 So that’s four restaurant meals over 10 days.
 Otherwise, our food cost was no different than being at home.